 Q: What were some of the key challenges King faced during the civil rights movement?

 A: King faced numerous challenges, including resistance from segregationists, arrests, violence, and constant threats to his life.
-He also had to navigate internal divisions within the civil rights movement and overcome skepticism from those who doubted the effectiveness of nonviolence.
+He also had to figure out internal divisions within the civil rights movement and overcome skepticism from those who doubted the effectiveness of nonviolence.

 Q: How did King's views evolve over time?